rdeneau/formation-fsharp/en/fsharp-training-05-pattern-matching.md

 ---

-# Match function - Limites
+# Match function - Limitations

 ⚠️ Implicit parameter => can make the code more difficult to understand!